What it is

 |Force lock stitches||Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value value in the Ink/Stitch prefreneces.|

 |Lock stitch||Select lock stitch type (end).|

 |Trim After||Trim the thread after sewing this object.|

 |Stop After||Stop the machine after sewing this object.
 Before stopping it will jump to the stop position (frame out) if defined.|

-Underlay in Guided Fill doesn’t follow the guide line, but uses the fill angle which can be defined in the underlay params.
+Underlay in Circular Fill is the same as for Auto Fill and uses the fill angle which can be defined in the underlay params.